Consensys/doc.ethsigner/MKDOCS-MARKDOWN-GUIDE.md

 ### Abbreviations

-Generally we avoid the use of abbreviations but some like "PoW" for proof-of-work or "dApp" for decentralized application are now part of the Ethereum jargon.
+Avoid the use of abbreviations but some like "PoW" for proof-of-work or "dApp" for decentralized application are now part of the Ethereum jargon.
 The [Abbreviation extension](https://python-markdown.github.io/extensions/abbreviations/) enables a tool tip hint to be provided for abbreviations.